slanglab/phrasemachine/README.md

 phrasemachine was written by Abram Handler, Matthew J. Denny, and Brendan O'Connor.

 More details can be found in [this paper](http://brenocon.com/handler2016phrases.pdf): "Bag of What?
-Simple Noun Phrase Extraction for Text Analysis," Handler, Denny, Wallach, and O'Connor, 2016.
+Simple Noun Phrase Extraction for Text Analysis," Handler, Denny, Wallach, and O'Connor, 2016; or, [this slidedeck](http://brenocon.com/oconnor_textasdata2016.pdf).

 #### Repository structure